audulus/rui/README.md

 Experimental Rust UI library for Audulus. "rui" is a temporary name.
 Early days, but some stuff already works.

+rui is immediate mode (there is no retained tree of views), GPU rendered, and has richer layout options than other immediate mode UIs.

 obligatory Counter (`cargo run --example counter`):

 ```Rust